First time buyers’ energy guide

 Setting up energy bills in a new home is one of the first things you should do, or you could find you're spending more money on gas and electricity than you need to.

 You could save more than you think by switching suppliers.
-Every household is unique and has different needs – so we have a range of tariffs that offer something different for everyone.
+Every household is unique and has different needs – so we have a range of energy tariffs that offer something different for everyone.

 Electricity and gas quotes for first-time buyers are on top of everyone’s list – and finding the right deal can help you save cash.
 First-time buyers know that gas and electric bills are some of the biggest financial concerns, but you'd be surprised at the savings that can be made.